E-Team Program Guidelines

 As part of the online application process, you will be prompted to upload the following components into your proposal:

-- Required proposal components combined together in a single PDF (includes the proposal narrative, letter(s) of support, and key team member resumes).
+- Required proposal components combined together in a single PDF (title page, proposal narrative, letter(s) of support, and key team member resumes).
 We strongly encourage the following naming convention for this PDF: "TeamName_University_ETeamProposal" (be sure to use YOUR OWN information for the fields in blue)

 - Weblinks (optional) up to 4 links can be included (websites, video links, articles, etc.)

 Details on each component are provided below in these guidelines.

 The following documents are required as part of your proposal and must be included in the following order, combined together into a single PDF.

 - Title page and proposal narrative (the narrative should be no more than 5 pages, the title page is not included in this page limit)

 - Letter(s) of support (a minimum of 1 is required, a maximum of 3 may be included)

 - Team member resumes (up to 4 resumes, each limited to 3 pages per resume)